2-mo/2-mo.github.io/src/README.md

 title: Home
 heroImage: assets/icon/DA.svg
 heroText: Tiu Mo
-tagline: You can put your slogan here
+tagline: Only with a mind free from distractions can one see the Way.
 bgImage: assets/images/2307-min.jpg
 heroFullScreen: true
 projects: